ACarrig/DiscordFlashcardBot/README.md

   aforementioned sections will likely be different (b/c of being newer versions)

 The only command a user needs to know is -Commands to start using the bot
+  once it has been created & added to the discord server of choice